 Example range video

-Watch this short video utilizing the range slider to view your data.
-This is a helpful introduction to get started using range.
+Watch this short video as a helpful introduction to get started using range.